Jethro1107/jethros-working-note/src/site/notes/Cardiovasular Examination.md

 		- Inspect for scars (in the axillary region and chest) or other chest wall deformities
 		- Inspect for any visible apex beat or abnormal impulses
 	- **Palpation** ^adb7b4
-		- Palpate for the apex beat:
+		- **Palpate for the apex beat:**
 			-   Normally, the apex beat is located at left 5th intercostal space, midclavicular line
 			-   The apex beat is a localised tapping, early systolic outward thrust
 			-   Abnormal character of apex beat
 			    -   Heaving (pressure overload) - a displaced, forceful, sustained impulse, usually seen in aortic stenosis and hypertension
 			    -   Thrusting (volume overload) - a diffuse, non-sustained impulse, common in mitral regurgitation and dilated cardiomyopathy
 			    -   Tapping
-		- Parasternal heave:
+		- **Parasternal heave:**
 			- Parasternal heave is palpated at lower left sternal border
-		- Normally, parasternal impulse is impalpable, but may be detected as a palpated in patients with severe right heart hypertrophy or severe left atrial dilatation (displacing the right ventricle anteriorly.
+			- Normally, parasternal impulse is impalpable, but may be detected as a palpated in patients with severe **right heart hypertrophy** or **severe left atrial dilatation** (displacing the right ventricle anteriorly).
-		- Thrills:
+		- **Thrills:**
 			- Assess for thrills in the four palpable areas, which are vibrations associated with heart murmurs
 	- **Auscultation** ^9668f7
 		- Auscultation with diaphragm should be done for the mitral valve, tricuspid valve, pulmonary valve and aortic valve
 		- Mitral stenosis (auscultate cardiac apex with bell in left lateral position) - Low pitched, late diastolic murmur with an opening snap